PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

             <!-- - There you have to find the User Library ''PSA'' or the library's name that corresponds to the presets.blend file -->
             - You have to find the User Library ''PSA'' or the library's name corresponding to the presets.blend file
             - After you have located the library, go to the denoted path and find ''presets.blend''
-    - Delete the ''presets.blend'' file.
+    - Delete the ''presets.blend'' file or any .blend file that starts with ''presets...''.

 ### How to make your own presets